retry51776/notes/psychlogy/README.md

 - Heard < Seen < Used < Understand < Improve < Trust yourself < Others trust you
 > or knowing < remembering < understanding < communicating

-- Intelligence is equilibrium of supply `often too much focus` and demand`often overlook`.
+- Intelligence is equilibrium of supply `often too much focus` and demand `often overlook`.

 - Decision fatigue
 > The reason for Brand, Company, Representative; If we solved/expand this humanity BOTTLENECK`reliance on computer?`, we will make great improvement.

 # Principal
-`Principal is recognized pattern includes personal bias. aka heuristics.`
+`Principal is both observation & beveled.`

 `Self-Guidance principals:`
 - Transparency accelerate learning process.